 - Combines characteristics of camber and rocker

-- Locking onto rails
+- Locking onto rails and boxes

 - Riding pow!

 This guide hopes to lay out the different types of board camber and how they effect how your board rides.
 To make things more confusing all the brands tend to have their own take on the different types of camber and have their own names for each one.
 But if you read into the descriptions you should be able to recognise from this guide, what they are talking about.
 I really recommend trying out some different camber shapes so that you get a feel as to how they all ride.
 That way you should be able to find the perfect board for you!

 Get snowboard news and offers first by signing up to our newsletter